Multimeter vs Voltmeter: What is the Difference

 4. Modes: You can switch between different modes to measure voltage, current, or resistance depending on what you need.

-Why Use a Multimeter to Measure Voltage?
+Why Use a Multimeter?

 • Convenience: Instead of having separate tools for each measurement, a multimeter combines them all into one device.